 Evidence from our customers suggests that the day is well and truly here.
 With a number of the largest consumer electronics companies, our customer’s customers, pushing for a rise in quality through application of these standards.

 What does this mean to the end consumer?
 The target and drive behind this is to increase quality.
 Quality is becoming a driver in the industry again.
-After many years of falling prices and $20 DVD players many consumers are saying “No!
+After many years of falling prices, many consumers are saying “No!
 I am happy to pay more for a quality product.”
 And this fuels the rise of companies like Apple, a company targeting high quality, high margin business.
 So the end consumer becomes less wasteful and spends more.

 What does this mean to the semiconductor manufacturer?
 This is in fact a very big demand on the semiconductor industry.
 Prices have been driven down hard, now quality is being driven up, but prices will not rise.
 This means that quality must be increased in a very efficient way.

 There are two things that semiconductor companies can do to help themselves in this situation:

 1. Remember that quality is intrinsically linked to yield.
 Improving yield will increase quality and will increase profit.
 Though it is still important to ensure return on investment by using the right systems to enable engineers to apply their know how and ensure that the highest value issues are resolved.

 2. Part average testing and statistical bin limits can be applied by carrying out week’s worth of calculations on a spreadsheet.
 While spreadsheets are very useful this is not an effective use of engineer’s time.
 Automated systems can carry out the calculations in a fraction of the time with a far higher degree of accuracy while the engineer focuses on other issues.